urielfaier/Statistical-Analysis-for-the-Labor-party-/README.md

 ## Files
 - **README.md**: You're reading it!
 An overview of the repository.
-- **notebook with code**: Jupyter Notebooks containing code and visualizations with short explanations.
+- **notebook**: Jupyter Notebooks containing code and visualizations with short explanations.
-- **notebooks without code**: Jupyter Notebooks containing just visualizations with short explanations.

 ## Background